Student Research Committee, Birjand University of Medical Sciences, Birjand, Iran.

 Department of Pediatrics, Vali-e-Asr Hospital, Birjand University of Medical Sciences, Birjand, Iran.

-Backgroundː Congenital heart disease are the most common type of maternal abnormalities that are the leading cause of mortality in the first year of life.
-The aim of this study was to determine the epidemiological characteristics of congenital heart disease in pediatric children referred to the Vali-e-Asr Hospital during 2015-2017.
+Background: Congenital heart disease is the most common type of maternal abnormality and is the leading cause of mortality in the first year of life.
+The aim of this study was to determine the epidemiological and related factors of congenital heart disease (CHD) in children referred to the pediatric heart clinic of Vali-e-Asr Hospital of Birjand, Iran.

-Methods: In this descriptive-analytical cross-sectional study, the study population included 300 patients with congenital heart disease, who were referred to Pediatric Cardiac Clinic.
-The data collection tool was a checklist form, which was used to complete the information contained in the patient records and contact with their parents.
-The collected data were analyzed by SPSS software and statistically analyzed by x2 statistical test at a significant level of p≤0.05.
+Materials and Methods: In this descriptive-analytical cross-sectional study, the study population included 300 patients with congenital heart disease who referred to the Vali-e-Asr Hospital, Birjand, Iran.
+A checklist form was used to complete the information contained in the patient records and contact their parents.
+The collected data were analyzed using SPSS software version 16.0 at a significance level of p≤0.05.